 - Brand Trust: HTTPS builds trust.
 Customers are more likely to trust and complete purchases from sites that use HTTPS.

-- Google Referral Traffic Data: If you are using Google Analytics to track your website’s traffic and performance, HTTP referral data is blocked, and all traffic from HTTPS websites are considered direct traffic.
+- Google Referral Traffic Data: if you are using Google Analytics to track your website’s traffic and performance, HTTP referral data is blocked, and all traffic from HTTPS websites is considered direct traffic.

 HTTP vs HTTPS

 Most webpages found on the Internet today use HTTP because the requested information is less likely to need to be secure.
 For example, accessing a news article is unlikely to involve the exchange of sensitive information.
-However With a HTTPS connection, all communications are securely encrypted.
-This means even if someone managed to break into the connection, they would not be able decrypt any of the data which passes between you and the website.
+However, with a HTTPS connection, all communications are securely encrypted.
+This means even if someone managed to break into the connection, they wouldn't be able to decrypt any of the data which passes between you and the website.

 HTTPS Compatibility Exception

-There are some Vistaprint sites that will not be compliant with HTTPS requirements by defaulting to http:// rather than https:// due to HTML blocks (Sitebuilder 4), modules (Sitebulder 3) or widgets (Sitebuilder 2) on your page.
+There are some VistaPrint sites that will not be compliant with HTTPS requirements by defaulting to http:// rather than https:// due to HTML blocks (Sitebuilder 4), modules (Sitebuilder 3) or widgets (Sitebuilder 2) on your page.
 Contact Support if you believe your site is secure but are still seeing http:// or "not secure" alerts in your browser's address bar when visiting your site.